1952 24 Hours of Le Mans: Entries

-There was huge interest this year in the race with well over a dozen multi-car works teams, self-built team owners and works-supported private entries.
+There were over a dozen multi-car works teams that year, along with self-built team owners and works-supported private entries.
 There were less than 20 genuine private entries, well in the minority of the 60 starters and reserves.
-This year the big news was the return of Mercedes-Benz to La Sarthe after 22 years, and the first entry from the Scuderia Ferrari works team.
+This year the big news was the return of Mercedes-Benz and Rudolf Caracciola to La Sarthe after 22 years, and the first entry from the Scuderia Ferrari works team.

+Mercedes 300SL W194 No. 22 with air brake applied.
+It was not allowed in the race.

-Mercedes, led again by their pre-war team manager Alfred Neubauer arrived with a trio of W194 prototypes of what was to become the iconic '300SL' (Sport Leicht).
-To fit, its new 3.0L S6 engine was tilted at a 50° angle, and tuned down a fraction to 165 bhp for better durability.
+Mercedes, led again by their pre-war team manager Alfred Neubauer, arrived with a trio of Mercedes-Benz W194 sportscars named '300SL' (Sport Leicht), which would lead to the road-going fuel-injected 1954 Mercedes-Benz W198 Gullwing of the same name.
+To fit into a low racer, the 3.0L S6 engine of a new limousine was tilted at a 50° angle, and race-tuned as Mercedes-Benz M194 engine, still fitted with carburettors.
+The cars had tubular frames with high sides, and in the first two races, Mille Miglia and supporting the 1952 Swiss Grand Prix, had only small gullwing windows above the closed sides.
+These were considered too small by the ACO organizers, thus new chassis had to be made, with doors that cut half way into the sides.
+Mercedes also tested tilted air brakes above the roof, these were not allowed to race.
+The cars had run for over 12 hour at the Mille Miglia, and were tuned down a fraction to 165 bhp for better 24 hour durability.

-Along with Neubauer were his pre-war team-drivers Hermann Lang and Karl Kling.
-Another pre-war Mercedes hero, Rudolf Caracciola might have driven, but had been side-lined by a serious accident that was to end his illustrious career.
+Along with Neubauer was only one of three pre-war Mercedes team drivers, Hermann Lang.
+Rudolf Caracciola was entered on the No.22T car, but in May had broken his leg in Switzerland, and this ended his illustrious career.
+Even worse happened to Luigi Fagioli who had won the 1935 Monaco Grand Prix for Mercedes, but got injured before the recent 1952 Monaco Grand Prix sports car race, and would die after the Le Mans race.
+Karl Kling was the other post-war team leader, with a third car given to lesser known drivers.

 Jaguar returned with a strong 3-car team.
 Having been beaten for speed by the new Ferrari and Mercedes-Benz in the Mille Miglia, the C-types were hurriedly redesigned with a more aerodynamic shell, which unfortunately meant a smaller radiator and a relocated header tank.
 They also presented a strong driver line-up with the previous year's winners Peter Walker with Stirling Moss, and Peter Whitehead with new driver Ian Stewart, as well as Tony Rolt and Duncan Hamilton who had previously driven for Healey.